verhagen/vagrant-nginx/README.md

 		Processing triggers for ureadahead (0.100.0-19) ...
 		Processing triggers for ufw (0.35-0ubuntu2) ...
 		ubuntu@ubuntu-xenial:~$

+	**Question:** What will happen if you install again the same package?
+Try it out!

 - **Guest** Check that the nginx service is running